Water is a radiation protection agent for ionised pyrrole: Discussion

 \section{Discussion}

-Overall, single and double valence ionization of pyrrole led to a significant breakup of the aromatic ring.
-Single ionization caused fragmentation of the pyrrole moiety through various dissociative pathways which resulted in low kinetic energy ions.
-Double ionization caused fragmentation of the aromatic ring driven by Coulomb explosion.
+Overall, single- and double-valence ionisation of pyrrole led to a significant breakup of the aromatic ring, in addition to the formation of singly- or doubly-charged parent ions.
+Single ionisation of pyrrole into the $^2\text{A}_{2}$ ground state and the $^2\text{B}_{1}$ first excited state of the cation led to the formation of a stable parent ion~\cite{VanDenBrom:PCCP7:892, Rennie:CP250:217}.
+Single ionisation also caused fragmentation of the pyrrole moiety through various dissociative pathways, which resulted in low-kinetic-energy ions.
+This was due to ionisation into diffuse bands of excited electronic states of the cation with energies in the range of 12\ldots15~eV, \ie around 4~eV above the ground-state energy of the cation~\cite{VanDenBrom:PCCP7:892, Rennie:CP250:217, Palmer:CP238:179, Derrick:IJMSIPHYS6:191, Willett:JACS102:6774}.
+With Koopmans' theorem, the energies of these excited states match well with the ionisation energies of HOMO-2 to HOMO-6 orbitals of the \pyrrole molecule~\cite{VanDenBrom:PCCP7:892}.
+Double ionisation caused fragmentation of the aromatic ring driven by Coulomb explosion.

-Surprisingly, the scenario is very different for \pyrrolew.
-Despite of the localized ionization with the removal of electrons from pyrrole's same $\pi$ orbitals, different relaxation pathways emerged through the hydrogen-bonded water molecule.
-For example, in the case of singly ionized \pyrrolew, we observed the dissociation of the hydrogen bond, \ie, the loss of neutral water, which protected the pyrrole ring from fragmentation.
-Furthermore, after double ionization, additional Coulomb explosion channels appeared for \pyrrolew, such as the \hydron channel with its counter ion \pyrmhi.
-Both fragments showed sharp rings in the corresponding VMIs, thus leaving the pyrrole ring intact with only a proton lost.
-Additionally, two body Coulomb explosion channels of \pyrrolew in the regions \mqr{24}{30} and \mqr{35}{44} are absent and the uncorrelated signal is much weaker than the strong signals observed for the pyrrole monomer.
-In total, the fragmentation pathways were strongly influenced, \ie, pyrrole fragmentation was strongly reduced, by a single water molecule attached to pyrrole.
+Surprisingly, the scenario was very different for singly- and doubly-ionised \pyrrolew.
+New relaxation pathways emerged due to the hydrogen bond with the water molecule -- despite the predominantly localised ionisation with the removal of electrons from \pyrrole's $\pi$ orbitals.
+For example, in the case of singly-ionised \pyrrolew, we observed a strong dissociation channel for the hydrogen bond, \ie the loss of neutral water, which protected the pyrrole ring from fragmentation.
+Furthermore, after double ionisation additional Coulomb-explosion channels appeared for \pyrrolewdii compared to \pyrrolei, such as the \hydron channel with its counter ion \pyrmhi.
+Both fragments showed sharp rings in the corresponding VMIs, demonstrating that the pyrrole ring was left intact with only a proton transferred to the water moiety.
+Additionally, two body Coulomb-explosion channels of \pyrrolewdii in the regions \mqr{24}{30} and \mqr{35}{44}, \ie clear rings, were absent and the uncorrelated signal was much weaker than the strong signals observed for the pyrrole monomer.
+In total, the fragmentation pathways were significantly influenced, \ie fragmentation of the pyrrole ring was strongly reduced by the attached single water molecule.